Our Lady of Mount Carmel: Patronages

+In Peru, she is the patron of Criollism and the perpetual mayor figure in Lima.

+Peace movement

 The first atomic bomb was exploded in the United States at the Trinity test site on 16 July 1945, near Alamogordo, New Mexico.
 The Catholic anti-war movement has built on the coincidence between this date and the Feast of Our Lady of Mount Carmel.
 In 1990 the Rev. Emmanuel Charles McCarthy, a priest of the Eastern Rite (Byzantine-Melkite) of the Catholic Church, initiated the "16 July Twenty-Four Hours Day of Prayer," for forgiveness and protection from Our Lady of Mount Carmel, at Trinity Site in the New Mexico desert.
 Each year on 16 July, a prayer vigil is conducted at the Trinity site to pray for peace and the elimination of nuclear weapons.

 Gallery of statues

 Statues of Our Lady of Mount Carmel usually depict her with a Brown scapular.